Fairblock/privgov/readme.md

 )
 ```

-Finally, the custom `gov` module has to be registered with the IBC router.
+2. The custom `gov` module has to be registered with the IBC router.
 To do that, simply add the route in the `app/ibc.go` file:

 ```go
     // Add gov module to IBC Router